-Lakeside holiday cottages are great for escaping the stresses of everyday life.
-A lakeside log cabin or cottage provides the perfect opportunity to enjoy some rare peace and tranquillity.
+A stay in one of our lakeside holiday cottages is a great way to escape the stresses of everyday life.
+The cabins or cottages we select are located in beautiful landscapes providing the perfect opportunity to enjoy some rare peace and tranquillity.
 For chilled-out evenings watching the sunset over the lake, or relaxed days spent on the water boating and fishing, a lakeside lodge is a must.
 Take a look at our list of recommendations for accommodation ideas and lake-related things to do.

 The Lake – Loch Lomond is a freshwater lake and the largest stretch of water in Britain by surface area.
-The lake is dotted with islands, each one different from the other – one island even has its own colony of wallabies!
+It is dotted with islands, each one different from the other – one even has its own colony of wallabies!
 The islands are easy to visit by hiring a boat or booking a guided tour at the resort.

-Our wonderful lakeside cabins on the Portnellan Estate are close to both Loch Dochart and Loch Iubhair.
-The lodges are situated on the lower slopes of Glen Dochart, meaning most have fabulous views of the mountains and the lakes.
-The resort provides Canadian canoes which guests can take out onto the water free of charge, and kayaking, sailing, jet skiing and speedboat tours can be arranged through the local watersports centre.
+Our wonderful lakeside cabins on the Portnellan Estate are close to both Loch Dochart and Loch Iubhair, making for perfect lake holidays.
+UK destinations often boast landscapes that appear even more beautiful when admired from a high location, and these lodges are conveniently situated on the lower slopes of Glen Dochart, providing fabulous views of the surrounding mountains.
+The resort offers Canadian canoes which guests can take out onto the water free of charge, and kayaking, sailing, jet skiing and speedboat tours can be arranged at the local water sports centre.

-If you’re interested in wildlife, then there are lots of cruises you can book, such as the sea safari, which will take you to the best nature-viewing spots.
+If you’re interested in wildlife, then there are plenty of cruises you can book.
+The sea safari is a popular option, and takes you to some of the best nature-viewing spots.
 Fisherman have access to 5 miles of fishing waters free of charge, and fishing tackle can be borrowed from the visitor centre.